Cat on a Hot Tin Roof: Revivals

-A 2013 Broadway revival featured Ciarán Hinds as Big Daddy, Debra Monk as Big Mama, Benjamin Walker as Brick, George Porteous as Sonny, and Scarlett Johansson as Maggie.
+A 2013 Broadway revival at the Richard Rodgers Theatre featured Ciarán Hinds as Big Daddy, Debra Monk as Big Mama, Benjamin Walker as Brick, George Porteous as Sonny, and Scarlett Johansson as Maggie.

-A 2014 production played at Royal & Derngate, Royal Exchange Theatre and Northern Stage, with original music by White Lies.
-It featured Mariah Gale, Charles Aitken, Daragh O'Malley and Kim Criswell and was directed by James Dacre.
+A 2014 production in played at Royal & Derngate (Northampton), the Royal Exchange Theatre (Manchester), and Northern Stage (Newcastle upon Tyne), with original music by White Lies.
+It featured Mariah Gale, Charles Aitken, Daragh O'Malley, and Kim Criswell, and was directed by James Dacre.
 In this production, O'Malley was singled out for his performance and won an MTA Award and Stage Nomination for his portrayal of Big Daddy.

-The Berkshire Theatre Festival produced the play in June, 2016, under the direction of David Auburn, with Michael Raymond-James as Brick, Rebecca Brooksher as Maggie, Linda Gehringer as Big Mama, and Jim Beaver as Big Daddy.
+The Berkshire Theatre Festival produced the play in 2016, under the direction of David Auburn, with Michael Raymond-James as Brick, Rebecca Brooksher as Maggie, Linda Gehringer as Big Mama, and Jim Beaver as Big Daddy.

-The Young Vic's 2018 production, directed by Benedict Andrews, and starring Sienna Miller as Maggie, Jack O'Connell as Brick, Colm Meaney as Big Daddy, Lisa Palfrey as Big Mama, Hayley Squires as Mae, Brian Gleeson as Gooper, Richard Hansell as Doctor, and Michael J. Shannon as Reverend, was filmed at the Apollo Theatre for National Theatre Live.
-On March 10, 2021, the filmed production was added the National Theatre Live's streaming service: National Theatre At Home.
+The Young Vic's 2018 production, directed by Benedict Andrews and starring Sienna Miller as Maggie, Jack O'Connell as Brick, Colm Meaney as Big Daddy, Lisa Palfrey as Big Mama, Hayley Squires as Mae, Brian Gleeson as Gooper, Richard Hansell as Baugh, and Michael J. Shannon as Reverend, was filmed at the Apollo Theatre for National Theatre Live.
+On March 10, 2021, the filmed production was added to the National Theatre Live's streaming service: National Theatre At Home.

+In 2022, the Tennessee Williams estate granted the production company Ruth Stage the right to perform the show Off-Broadway for the first time in the play's history.
+The show ran to largely positive reviews for 35 performances at the Theatre at St. Clements in Hell's Kitchen.
+Because of the show's success, the estate granted an unprecedented re-engagement for 41 more performances at the same theatre in the winter of 2023.

+A London revival opened at the Almeida Theatre in December 2024, starring Daisy Edgar-Jones as Margaret and Kingsley Ben-Adir as Brick.
+Further casting includes Lennie James, Guy Burgess, Clare Burt, Seb Carrington, Derek Hagen, Ukweli Roach, and Ria Zmitrowicz.
+The production was directed by Rebecca Frecknall.